 [24:60] And the past child-bearing women who do not expect to get married have no sin upon them if they have their exposed clothing without showing off too much of their body, and it is better for them to maintain modesty.
 God is Hearer, Knower.

-Note: The elderly women may have exposed clothing but they shall maintain their modesty without showing off too much of their body parts.
+Note: The elderly women may have exposed clothing but they should maintain their modesty without showing off too much of their body parts.

 [33:35] The submitting men and the submitting women, the believing men and the believing women, the obedient men and the obedient women, the truthful men and the truthful women, the steadfast men and the steadfast women, the reverent men and the reverent women, the charitable men and the charitable women, the fasting men and the fasting women, the chaste men and the chaste women, and the men who commemorate God frequently and the commemorating women; God has prepared for them forgiveness and a great recompense.